 We can perceive many kinds of colors – red, blue, green, purple, etc. – but we cannot perceive color itself.
 Color has to be defined as a property of the senses.
 There are hence two things involved in the perception of red color – the quality of color, and the quality of redness.
 The quality of redness is the property of the object, but the quality of color is the property of the eye.
 Redness is a refinement of the idea of color, as color is more abstract than redness.
 Since we can never associate color with objects (because we can never see color itself), we have two possible options to explain color:

-- We can say that color is an abstraction over properties of real objects such as red, green, blue, etc. While red, blue and green can be perceived, color itself cannot be perceived, and therefore it is a conceptualization that has no reality.
-Color is like “animal”; we can see individual species of animals, but we can’t see animal itself.
+- We can say that color is an abstraction over properties of real objects such as red, green, blue, etc. While red, blue, and green can be perceived, the color itself cannot be perceived, and therefore it is a conceptualization that has no reality.
+Color is like “animal”; we can see individual species of animals, but we can’t see the concept of animal itself.
 Therefore, just as animal would not be real, color must also be false.

 The observer’s senses are therefore defined in Indian philosophy not as objects, but as the next higher level of conceptual abstractions.
-Eyes are therefore color, tongue is taste, nose is smell, ear is sound, and skin is touch.
-The world of objects is redness, saltiness, pungency, shrillness and heat, and senses are more abstract.
-The reason we cannot see the eye sense is because an even more abstract sense is needed to see the ability of seeing.
+Eyes are therefore color, the tongue is taste, the nose is smell, the ear is sound, and skin is touch.
+The world of objects is redness, saltiness, pungency, shrillness, and heat, and senses are more abstract.
+The reason we cannot see the eye sense is that an even more abstract sense is needed to see the ability to see.

 Objects are Concepts